Chris35Wills/Chris35Wills.github.io/courses/Beginners_python/running.md

 subprocess.call( "ls %s" % directory, shell=True)
 ```

 This is a simple script that just lists the contents of a directory.
-The key line is `subprocess.call("ls %s" % directory)`.
+The key line is `subprocess.call("ls %s" % directory, shell=True)`.
 The system command (part of the os module) is passed a string, and executes the value of that string in pretty much exactly the same way that the same text would have been executed if you had typed it yourself at the command line.
 The output of the command is printed to the screen.

 `subprocess.call` is good if you want to just run a program.
 However, there are times when you would like to process the output of the program within Python.
-To do this, you have to use `subprocess.Popen`.
+To do this, you have to use `subprocess.check_output`.
 Open a new Python script (`nano popen.py`) and copy the following;

 ```python
 import sys